bassjacob/2016-28-05-dddsydney-renderizr/src/slides.md

 ---

-class: center, middle
+class: sub-section

-background-color: #CCCC4F

-# .white-title[How do we update nested component dependencies?]
+# How do we update nested component dependencies?

 ---